-- the high degree of judgement required from Management to determine which risks should be provisioned and measure with sufficient reliability the amounts of these provisions; - the potentially material impact of these provisions on the Group's profit.
+- the high degree of judgement required from Management to determine which risks should be provisioned and measure with sufficient reliability the amounts of these provisions; - the potentially material impact of these

-In order to identify and gain an understanding of all of the existing disputes and liabilities as well as the corresponding judgements made, we made inquiries with General Management and the Legal and Tax Departments at all levels of the organisation, in France and abroad.
-We corroborated the list of identified disputes with the Group's risk mapping, as presented by the Legal Department to the Audit Committee, and the information provided by the principal law firms acting for the Group, which we questioned on the matters.
+In order to identify and gain an understanding of all of the existing disputes and liabilities as well as the corresponding judgements made, we made inquiries with General Management and the Legal and Tax Departments at all levels of the organization, in France and abroad.
+We corroborated the list of identified disputes with the Group's risk mapping, as presented by the Legal Department to the Audit Committee, and the information provided by the principal law firms acting for the Group, which we interviewed on the matters.